 Toning: Make a tonic-pad of cotton.
 Dip into Ardena Skin Tonic.
 Now pat skin stingingly with brisk, climbing steps from the chin.
 Seven pats to temple, following facial contour, five pats to upper cheekbone.
 Three pats upside of mouth and nose, three gentle pats crosswise under eyes.
 Seven “cake-beating” pats on forehead.
 Finish with down stoke on nose.

 Soothing: Use your fingers or Ardena Cream Patter.
 Apply Velva Cream liberally to face and neck.
 Blot off excess with Ardena Cleansing Tissues.
 Allow a thin film to remain on overnight, and at least 15 minutes in the morning.

-When Arden introduced a second patter she differentiated their use and gave each a separate name and original patter was now called the ‘Ardena Astringent Patter’.
-The two patters could be bought separately or together in a combined box.
+When Arden introduced a second patter she differentiated their use and gave each a separate name.
+The original patter was now called the ‘Ardena Astringent Patter’.

 Invaluable for stimulating the circulation when applying Ardena Skin Tonic or Special Astringent.
 Cover the head of the Patter with a slight layer of moisten absorbent cotton.
 Secure with an elastic band and dip in Skin Tonic or Special Astringent.
 Then pat gently with upward movements … This Patter will be found wonderfully helpful in reducing a double chin and the lump which forms at the back of the neck.

 The second patter called the ‘Ardena Cream Patter’ had a rubber head which was dotted with little rubber projections.